phseiff/github-flavored-markdown-to-html/README.md

 An other thing to note is that, even though gh-md-to-html supports multi line formulas, you may still use one (one!) dollar sign per line without it triggering a formula, since every formula requires two of these.
 However, if you use two single dollar signs in two different columns of the same row off a table, your table will break.
 In the end, you are always better off properly escaping dollar signs, even though we give you the freedom not to do so on one occasion per line!

+When embedding images from disk (not via an url), you should ensure that the path you load the image from does not contain whitespaces.
+Otherwise, the markdown code to embed the image will be shown like any other text within the resulting html/pdf instead of being replaced with an image.
+I will eventually get to change this; if you want this to be done ASAP, feel free to drop a comment under the corresponding issue, and I will get to work on it for you ASAP :)

 ----